Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Looking for some wood blocks?
 Here's a great 60-piece set from Melissa & Doug!

-We watched in awe: our deaf infant's SLPs patiently paid attention to every sound she made.
+We watched in awe: our hard of hearing infant's SLPs patiently paid attention to every sound she made.
 We never saw someone pay such close attention to baby sounds.
 They were gathering puzzle pieces... decoding her hearing loss.

-We learned about wait time—a LSL strategy—and began practicing it in our speech therapy and parenting.
+We learned about a speech therapy strategy called wait time—and began practicing it in our day-to-day lives.
 It's challenging!

 Paying attention to our baby's sounds helped us to see the many tiny victories in her hearing loss journey.